'I won't be shocked if we get drawn against Derry'

 But a year on, the mood in the Tyrone squad seems decidedly more upbeat after their entry into what Mattie Donnelly described after the MacCumhaill Park win as the "white heat of knockout football".

-McNamee admitted that the Red Hands regained an intensity in Ballybofey that had, for the most part, missing against Westmeath a week earlier in Omagh, when their championship involvement was inches away from ending as John Heslin missed a last-gasp free which allowed Tyrone to hang on for a 0-18 to 0-18 draw.
+McNamee admitted that the Red Hands regained an intensity in Ballybofey that had, for the most part, been absent against Westmeath a week earlier in Omagh, when their championship involvement was inches away from ending as John Heslin missed a last-gasp free which allowed Tyrone to hang on for a 0-18 to 0-18 draw.

 "I personally know the strength Tyrone has with regards to footballers and how good the footballers are," added McNamee.